daimo-eth/p256-verifier/README.md

 ## `P256Verifier` Solidity contract

-> **This is currently the only audited, open source P256 verifier contract.** It's not quite the lowest-gas verifier, but it's close.
+> **This is currently the only audited, open source P256 verifier.** It's not quite the lowest-gas implementation, but it's close.
-> This implementation uses no `unsafe` or assembly to maximize simplicity and safety.
+> Our implementation uses no `unsafe` or assembly to maximize simplicity and security.

 Verifying a signature costs about 330k gas.
 Pure function, no precomputation.

-The contract matches the [EIP-7212 precompile spec](https://eips.ethereum.org/EIPS/eip-7212).
+This contract matches the [EIP-7212 precompile spec](https://eips.ethereum.org/EIPS/eip-7212).

-**The contract exists at a deterministic CREATE2 address.
-You can use it on any EVM chain.** The secp256r1 elliptic curve, aka P256, is used by security keys like Yubikey, Apple's Secure Enclave, the Android Keystore, and WebAuthn, aka passkeys.
-P256 verification enables hardware-based signing keys, smoother UX, and passkey backup.
+**It exists at a deterministic CREATE2 address: `0xc2b78104907F722DABAc4C69f826a522B2754De4`.
+You can use it on any EVM chain.** So far, we've deployed it on Ethereum L1, OP Mainnet, Base, Arbitrum and others.
+You can deploy to any EVM chain using `forge script`.

+The secp256r1 elliptic curve, aka P256, is used by security keys like Yubikey, Apple's Secure Enclave, the Android Keystore, and WebAuthn, aka passkeys.
+P256 verification enables secure hardware-based signing keys, great UX and passkey backup.

-This implementation was inspired by [Renaud Dubois/Ledger's implementation](https://github.com/rdubois-crypto/FreshCryptoLib) and [blst](https://github.com/supranational/blst).
+Our implementation was inspired by [Renaud Dubois/Ledger's FCL library](https://github.com/rdubois-crypto/FreshCryptoLib) and [blst](https://github.com/supranational/blst).

 ## Usage